jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 Now each documentation is just a single unobtrusive line with an `inheritdoc` tag.

 This way the code doesn't get cluttered with comments, the `inheritdoc` `cref`'s are simple, it's easier to reuse the same doc comment for efficiency, and have meaningful, helpful pop ups all over the place.
-The docs are now central, which makes it a lot easier to review, revise and maintain.
+The docs are now central, which makes it easier to review, revise and maintain.

 It's my preferred way of doing it now.